aesadde/ox-thesis/README.md

 ## Customisation

 There is plenty of things you can customise.
-Most common options are in the yaml metadata but other things require more tweaking.
+Most common options are in the yaml meta data but other things require more tweaking.

 ### Referencing